Spiritual signs in nature and their meaning in indigenous cultures

 Hearing an owl at night

-The owl is often associated with wisdom and the ability to perceive in the dark.
-Its hoot can symbolize:
+The owl is often associated with wisdom and perception in darkness.
+Its call can symbolize:

 - intuition